Kohnnn/deepseek-n8n-automate-workflow/README.md

-# Self-hosted AI n8n with deepseek
+# Self-hosted AI n8n with Local LLM Integration

 **Self-hosted AI Starter Kit** is an open, docker compose template that quickly bootstraps a fully featured Local AI and Low Code development